Rayc940/ece5160-fast-robot/lab7/lab.md

 C = np.array([[-1.0, 0.0]], dtype=float)
 ```

 The model was then discretized.
 A sampling time of Delta_T = 1/150 = 0.0067s was used, which is the PID control loop frequency measured in Lab 5.
-This allows the filter to run faster than the sensor and estimate the system state between measurements.
+This allows the filter to run faster than the sensor and estimate the system between measurements.

 ```cpp
 Delta_T = 0.067